Intussusception

 • Lethargy may be the only presenting symptom.
 It may be profound, episodic or persistent

-• Diarrhoea is quite common initially and can lead to a misdiagnosis of gastroenteritis.
-Rectal bleeding or the classic “red currant jelly” stool are late signs suggesting bowel ischemia and infarction
+• Diarrhoea may occur initially and can lead to a misdiagnosis of gastroenteritis.
+Rectal bleeding or the classic "red currant jelly" stool are late, less common signs suggesting bowel ischemia and infarction

 Additional risk factors